fullerf/stochastic_spectroscopy/README.md

 ### What is this repository for? ###

-* This repository accompanies a paper entitled "Multidimensional spectroscopy from broadband stochastic pulses at an X-ray free electron laser"
+* This repository accompanies a paper entitled "Resonant X-ray Emission spectroscopy from broadband stochastic pulses at an X-ray free electron laser "
-* Version 0.0.1

 ### How do I get set up? ###